mk-imagine/SFSU-CSC675-DatabaseSystems/milestones/Milestone2/README.md

 # Milestone 1: The Semantic-Conceptual Mode -- CHANGES MADE

-ERD completely redone.
+ERD completely redone from scratch; almost nothing from the original has been kept.
 Please review and regrade accordingly.
 Thank you!

 # Milestone 2: The Relational Model